brhannan/sl-ksp/README.md

 ## Creating custom models with KSP Toolbox

-KSP Toolbox is compatible with any Simulink model that uses a fixed-step solver and contains three KSP Toolbox blocks: KRPCServer, ToKSP, FromKSP.

-You can use the command ```ksp.createNewModel``` to open a template KSP Toolbox model.
+Use the command ```ksp.createNewModel``` to open a template KSP Toolbox model.
+Add arbitrary components, connect them to the FromKSP and ToKSP blocks in this model, and you're ready to go.

 Alternatively, follow the steps below to manually create a new model using KSP Toolbox blocks.